pdc-quantum/byzantine-generals-in-qiskit/README.md

 - If two faithful lieutenants report the same potential traitor, they conclude that this latter is indeed a traitor and that the commanding general may be faithful.
 They both follow the order sent to them.

-- If two lieutenants assess that each of them is faithful and only one of them denounces a potential traitor, they conclude that this latter and the commanding general are traitors.
+- If two lieutenants assess that each of them is trustable and only one of them denounces a potential traitor, they conclude that this latter and the commanding general are traitors.
 The two faithful lieutenants agree on a common strategy which seems reasonable to them.

-- If three lieutenants assess that each of them is faithful and no potential traitor is detected, they conclude that the commanding general is a traitor.
+- If three lieutenants assess that each of them is trustable and no potential traitor is detected, they conclude that the commanding general is a traitor.
 They follow a majority strategy.